BOOK REVIEW: One Was Lost by Natalie D. Richards

 Some of these might fall into the author’s too hard basket, or she might have made some of these choices for the sake of poetic resolution, but in the end it leads to a book that doesn’t flow well, in which the dialogue is stilted and choppy and the characters’ motivations are not believable.

-There are a few slip-ups in terms of the author forgetting what tense she’s writing in, and the overall resolution didn’t make sense, again with the lack of believably in the motivations of the characters.
+There are a few slip-ups in terms of the author forgetting what tense she’s writing in, and the overall resolution doesn’t make sense, again with the lack of believably in the motivations of the characters.

 Then there’s the issue of the dolls.